mvolkmann/blog/src/htmx.md

 ```

 The "pokemon-rows" endpoint returns the following JSX
-in order to append rows to the `table` with the next set of rows.
+in order to append the next set of rows to the `table`.

 ```js
 return (